LegendaryGuard/BFP/README.md

 ### Pending:

 - [ ] Attacksets (configurable for cfgs)
+- [ ] BFP bots logic (handling the flight, ki boost, ki charge, use of ki attacks, melee, ...)
 - [ ] Cvars as described on old docs
 - [ ] Power Struggles (when two beam attacks collide)
 - [ ] Skin Config File (explosionModel, explosionShader, missileRotation, missileShader, … look old docs and cfgs about that: Custom plugin models)